Ashwag-ta/SNN-VGA/README.md

 ## Results

-- The tables below show the performance of SNN-VGA compared with the state-of-the-art model (Weighted Geometric Embedding) on the comorbidity prediction task using RR thresholds of 0 and 1:
+- The tables below show the performance of SNN-VGA, compared with the state-of-the-art model (Weighted Geometric Embedding) for the comorbidity prediction task using RR thresholds of 0 and 1:
 #### Model Performance Comparison (RR = 0)
 | Model                         | AUROC       | Accuracy    | Precision   | Recall      | F1          | AP          |
 |------------------------------|-------------|-------------|-------------|-------------|-------------|-------------|